fire-sketch/ImageQualityProtonTherapy/README.md

 ### artificial_data_evaluation
 Module for quantitative evaluation of artificially generated CT data through gamma analysis and dosimetric evaluation.
 Implements medical quality assurance metrics for validation of synthetic datasets.
+Here there are two dose arrays as input needed for the comparison of the two dose distribution.
+One distribution of the original CT data and one of the modified CT data.
+You get these through dose calculation in an dose calculation program such as RayStation.

 **Main Functions:**
 - Gamma analysis for dosimetric comparisons